Unique Parks for Fishing in Sonoma County

 The Russian River is a year-round fishing destination, with steelhead runs in fall and winter, shad in the spring, and bass, bluegill, and catfish in summertime.

-A few things anglers need to know about the Russian River:
+A few things to know about fishing in the Russian River:

-• Barbed hooks are not allowed on the river at any time
+- Barbed hooks are not allowed on the river

 Good parks for fishing the Russian River include:

-Cloverdale River Park: The park offers seasonal fishing and a boat launch area with parking for kayaks, canoes, and drift boats.
+Cloverdale River Park in the charming town of Cloverdale: The park offers seasonal fishing and a boat launch area with parking for kayaks, canoes, and drift boats.

-Del Rio Woods: Just east of Healdsburg, this beautiful park's gravel beach is a year-round fishing spot.
+Del Rio Woods in Healdsburg: This beautiful park’s gravel beach is a year-round fishing spot.

-Steelhead Beach & Wohler Bridge: Both locations offer seasonal fishing and access to the Russian River for small craft such as drift boats, kayaks, and canoes.
-Access to the gated boat launch at either location requires a purchased gate key.
+Steelhead Beach and Wohler Bridge in Forestville: Both locations offer seasonal fishing and access to the gated boat (with a purchased key), for small craft such as drift boats, kayaks, and canoes.

-Sunset Beach River Park: Offering easy access to the Russian River, Sunset Beach is an excellent year-round spot for fishing and other river activities.
+Sunset Beach River Park in the town of Forestville: Offering easy access to the Russian River, Sunset Beach is an excellent year-round spot for fishing and other river activities.

 Sonoma Coast Fishing

-Sonoma's 55-mile coastline is a great place to fish from shore or to venture onto the Pacific for open-ocean fishing, whether you launch your own craft or hop on a commercial fishing boat.
-Species you'll find hereabouts include salmon, halibut, cod, and tuna — and, of course, our world-famous Dungeness crab.
+Sonoma County’s 55-mile coastline is a great place to fish from shore or venture onto the water for open-ocean fishing, whether you launch your own craft or hop on a commercial fishing boat.
+Species you’ll find hereabouts include salmon, halibut, cod, and tuna — and, of course, world-famous Dungeness crab.

-Great places to head for a day's fishing include:
+Great places to head for fishing on the Sonoma Coast include:

 Sonoma Coast State Park: The waters of this amazingly beautiful park — a 17-mile stretch of beaches and bluffs — are home to species that include rockfish, perch, salmon, steelhead, and smelt.
 Two beaches in particular are notable for fishing:

-Stillwater Cove Regional Park: Known for abalone diving.
-A beach launch facility, available year-round, is available to load/off-load boats or kayaks.
-All abalone divers must adhere to current legal limits and carry a current Abalone Report Card.
+Stillwater Cove Regional Park in Jenner: Known for abalone diving.
+A beach launch facility, available year-round, is available for loading and offloading boats or kayaks.
+Abalone divers must carry a current Abalone Report Card and adhere to limits.

 Fishing in Lakes, Ponds, and San Pablo Bay

-Austin Creek State Recreation Area: NOTE: This entire area, including Bullfrog Pond, are currently closed due to damage sustained from the Walbridge Fire.
-Please visit the official park's website for reopening updates.
+Austin Creek State Recreation Area in Guerneville: NOTE: This area, including Bullfrog Pond, may be closed due to fire damage.
+Visit the park website for updates.

-Howarth Park: A 152-acre community park in Santa Rosa, Howarth's 26-acre Lake Ralphine contains largemouth bass and bluegill; it's also stocked from fall through spring with catchable trout.
+Howarth Park in Santa Rosa: This 152-acre community park features the 26-acre Lake Ralphine, which contains largemouth bass and bluegill; it’s also stocked with catchable trout from fall through spring.

-Hudeman Slough Boat Launch: NOTE: Hudeman Slough Boat Launch is currently closed for renovations; learn more about the county's Hudeman Slough Boat Launch improvement project.
-The Slough contains striped bass, among other species, and offers access to the extensive fishing available in San Pablo Bay.
+Hudeman Slough Boat Launch in the town of Sonoma: NOTE: Hudeman Slough Boat Launch may be closed for renovations; learn about the Hudeman Slough Boat Launch improvement project.
+The Slough contains striped bass, among others, and offers access to the extensive fishing available in San Pablo Bay.

-Lake Sonoma: a 2,700-surface-acre lake with 50 miles of shoreline, Lake Sonoma is managed by the U. S. Army Corps of Engineers and located a few miles northwest of Healdsburg.
-It's home to largemouth and smallmouth bass, along with redear sunfish, catfish, and non-stocked native coastal rainbow trout.
-Shorefishing is limited because shore access is difficult, but boat rentals are available at Lake Sonoma Marina and there are two boat launches for privately owned boats.
+Lake Sonoma in Geyserville: The 2,700-acre lake is home to largemouth and smallmouth bass, along with redear sunfish, catfish, and non-stocked native coastal rainbow trout.
+Shorefishing is limited because shore access is difficult, but boat rentals are available at Lake Sonoma Marina, and there are two boat launches for privately owned boats.

-Riverfront Regional Park: Located along the Russian River just minutes west of downtown Windsor, Riverfront features two beautiful fishing lakes holding bass, Lake Benoist and Lake Wilson (a third water body, Lake McLaughlin, does not have public access).
+Riverfront Regional Park in Healdsburg near downtown Windsor: Located along the Russian River, Riverfront features two beautiful fishing lakes holding bass: Lake Benoist and Lake Wilson (a third water body, Lake McLaughlin, does not have public access).

-Spring Lake Regional Park: The county's most popular regional park is named for its 72-acre lake, which is home to blue gill, bass, and sunfish.
-You can fish from the lake's shore, or fish from a small craft (there's a boat launch for privately-owned craft, as well as hourly boat rentals).
+Spring Lake Regional Park in Santa Rosa: The county’s most popular regional park is named for its 72-acre lake, which is home to blue gill, bass, and sunfish.
+You can fish from the lake’s shore or from a small craft (there’s a boat launch for privately-owned craft, as well as hourly boat rentals).

-Trione-Annadel State Park: This park, more than 5,000 acres in size, is home to man-made 26-acre Lake Ilsanjo.
-The lake isn't stocked, but maintains a steady population of bluegill and largemouth bass that draws anglers.
+Trione-Annadel State Park in Santa Rosa: This park, more than 5,000 acres in size, is home to man-made 26-acre Lake Ilsanjo.
+The lake isn’t stocked, but maintains a steady population of bluegill and largemouth bass that draws anglers.

 Find more fun things to do, or great places to stay when you come fishing in Sonoma County.